cnnrbrn/noob-nerds-content/javascript/objects/undefined-properties.md

 ######

-Rewrite the line of code above to retrieve the `price` property from the product object using dot notation.
+Rewrite the line of code above to retrieve the `price` property from the product.

 ~~javascript objects undefinedProperties~~